mrittika-dey/mrittika-dey/README.md

 - 👋 Hi, I’m @mrittika-dey
 - 👀 I’m interested in visual perception and representation of object knowledge in the brain.
-- 🌱 I am working as a Research Assistant in the Human Vision Lab @UCLouvain.
+- 🌱 I am a PhD student in the Goffaux-Lab @UCLouvain.
 I graduated with a Master's in Neuroscience from National Brain Research Centre, India, specializing in Computational and Cognitive Neuroscience.
 - 📫 How to reach me : Twitter : @MrittikaDey2
                        LinkedIn : mrittika-dey
                        Email : mrittika.dey@uclouvain.be